-In this massive philosophy there have been saints who were ' nastik', meaning who did not believe in god.
+In this philosophy there have been saints who were ' nastik', meaning who did not believe in god.
 Yet they were part of the Hindu way of life.
 There are many such examples of these “Nastik" or non-believers.

 A study of the ancient scriptures brings out the Samkhya concept.
-This is an is an atheistic concept and nothing like this exists anywhere else.
+This is an atheistic concept and nothing like this exists anywhere else.
 The Samkhya concept can be traced to 350 BC or close to it.
 It rejects the concept of god, yet it remains a part of the Hindu religion.

 In the 6th century, a concept called the Carvaka developed.
 It rejected the core principles of Hinduism like the reincarnation of soul and an afterlife.
-It talked about actions of the human being in real life.
+It talked about the actions of the human being in real life.
 Cārvākas also did not recognize that any of the known physical phenomena like earthquakes were due to any supernatural acts.

 Then Hinduism also produced Makkhali Ghosala who was a contemporary of the Buddha and the founder of Jainism Mahavira.
 His concepts are radical in the extreme.
 Gosala denied the existence of a creator or god, yet he is not thought to have gone against Hinduism

 Thus one can see that despite denying the existence of God, these philosophies were part and parcel of Hinduism and the theme of an Atheist is very much a part of Hinduism.
 The vastness of Hinduism encompasses all facets of human thought including atheism